stitchdata/docs/_integration-schemas/shopify/abandoned_checkouts.md

     type: "boolean"
     description: "Indicates whether the customer wants to receive email updates from the shop."

+  - name: "buyer_accepts_sms_marketing"
+    type: "boolean"
+    description: "Indicates whether the customer wants to receive SMS updates from the shop."

   - name: "cart_token"
     type: "string"
     description: "The ID of the cart that is attached to the checkout."